Sourdough Sandwich Bread

 Steam?
 Yes***

-**Baking time and temp can vary depending on oven.
+**Baking time and temperature can vary depending on your oven.

 Process